openstack/blazar/README.rst

 API
 ---

-See `Blazar API reference <http://blazar.readthedocs.io/en/latest/restapi/rest_api_v1.0.html>`__.
+See `Blazar API reference <https://docs.openstack.org/blazar/latest/restapi/>`__.

 Operators
 ---------

-To learn how to deploy and configure Blazar, see `the installation guide <http://blazar.readthedocs.io/en/latest/userdoc/installation.guide.html>`__.
+To learn how to deploy and configure Blazar, see `the installation guide <https://docs.openstack.org/blazar/latest/install/>`__ and `the configuration reference <https://docs.openstack.org/blazar/latest/configuration/>`__.

 Developers
 ----------

-To learn how to contribute to Blazar, see `the contribution guide <http://blazar.readthedocs.io/en/latest/devref/how.to.contribute.html>`__.
+To learn how to contribute to Blazar, see `the contributor guide <https://docs.openstack.org/blazar/latest/contributor/>`__.

 Other Resources
 ---------------